bioDSC

 Adding tracks with other data

 You can add tracks of data, such as gene annotations, or SNP density, across the genomes.
 Perhaps you can then discover interesting genomic features that colocalize with the structural variant breakpoints.
-Here, we have a dataset of short sequences (k-mers) that were mapped to the Col-0 reference genome using the mapping software bowtie
+Here, we have a dataset of short sequences (k-mers) that were mapped to the Col-0 reference genome using the mapping software bowtie.
+We need to transform the .bam file with the mappings to a .bed file.
+Then, we need to add “Chr” to the chromosome identifiers in the bed file.

 bedtools bamtobed -i mapping.sorted.bam > mapping.sorted.bed